-- ▶ Established the Daily Risk Assessment Management Meetings and streamlined the Multi-agency Risk Assessment Conferences for early identification of cases and more timely responses.
-These processes have dealt with 3,076 medium and high risk cases with 3,874 proactive actions being set to manage risk and safety plan - Rolled out Operation Encompass so since 2018, 117 primary schools and 23 high schools have received a total of 1016 notifications about children who were involved and/or witnessed domestic abuse within the previous 24 hour/week-end period - ▶ Stronger Families' revised their programmes to deal with the changing landscape; 413 victims accessed the Freedom Programme (which then became the Liberty Programme) and 6 x 'Step Up' programmes have been delivered for Teen Violence and Abuse Against Parents which has included 42 adults and 40 young people.
+• Established the Daily Risk Assessment Management Meetings and streamlined the Multi-Agency Risk Assessment Conferences for early identification of cases and more timely responses.
+These processes have dealt with 3,076 medium and high risk cases with 3,874 proactive actions being set to manage

+Rolled out Operation Encompass so since 2018, 117 primary schools and 23 high schools have received a total of 1016 notifications about children who were involved and/or witnessed domestic abuse within the previous 24 hour/week-end period.

+• Stronger Families' revised their programmes to deal with the changing landscape; 413 victims accessed the Freedom Programme (which then became the Liberty Programme) and six 'Step Up' programmes have been delivered for Teen Violence and Abuse Against Parents which has included 42 adults and 40 young people.